avrae/avrae/docs/automation_ref.rst

 .. attribute:: counter

-    The name of the counter to use (case-sensitive, full match only), or a reference to a spell slot or feature (see :ref:`SpellSlotReference` and :ref:`FeatureReference`).
+    The name of the counter to use (case-sensitive, full match only), or a reference to a spell slot (see :ref:`SpellSlotReference`).

 .. attribute:: amount